ajitgoel/hugo-blog-theme/content/post/aws-tips-and-tricks/index.md

 f.
 To respond to an CloudWatch event which is triggered whenever something changes in your AWS infrastructure, we should:\
 f.1.
 Set up the lambda function and subscribe to the cloudwatch events of interest, using CloudFormation template. ==Do not return a value in the lambda function, as the Lambda function is invoked asynchronously by a CloudWatch event.==\
-f.2. authorize the Lambda function to use other AWS services with an IAM role.
+f.2. authorize the Lambda function to use other AWS services with an IAM role. \
+We do this by creating a IAM policy attached to the IAM role(which defines the services and action that the Lambda function is allowed to access).
+The Lambda function then assumes the IAM role to be able to send authenticated and\
+authorized requests to other AWS services.
+Temporary credentials are generated based on the IAM role and injected into each invocation